Table of Contents

 Customer Info Archive (Starter Kit Customers)

-The Customer Info Archive is provided upon purchase of an official Starter Kit and is released manually by TQ Support.
+The Customer Info Archive is provided upon purchase of a Starter Kit and is released on request by TQ Support.
 To obtain it, please open a Support Ticket with your order details.

 The archive includes: